A MONTANA PRIMER

 GHOST RANCH FISHERY

 The Yellowstone River drains to the Missouri River and is the longest undammed river in the contiguous United States.
 The headwaters are fed by the snowfields perched at 10,000 feet in the Absaroka Range near Yellowstone Park.
 This spot is not only one of the remotest in the United States it is one of the most pristine.
 There is no trail to the headwaters and they remain untrammeled by man or horse.
 One can drop his lips into the clear water and drink without fear of fever.
 The Yellowstone is considered to be one of the greatest trout streams in the world.
 In its upper reaches, within Yellowstone Park and the mountains of Montana, it is a popular destination for fly fishing.
-As a high-quality freestone river and with the lack of dams along the river it provides for excellent trout habitat from high inside Yellowstone Park downstream for a stretch of nearly 200 miles.
+As a high-quality freestone river and with the lack of dams along the river it provides for excellent trout habitat for a stretch of nearly 200 miles.
 The Yellowstone varies in width from 74 feet to 300 feet, so fishing is normally done by boat.

-At Ghost Ranch you can bring your fly rods and fish from the shore but the favored fishing holes can change as the river changes.
+At Ghost Ranch you can bring your fly rods and fish from shore but the favored fishing holes will change as the river changes.
 Due to the depth of the river, wade fishing is limited to approximately half of the river frontage but float fishing offers limitless fishing opportunities from the Far West river access about 15 miles upriver down to the ranch.

 Montana law establishes that the clean flowing waters belong to the citizens in trust and are the property of the State of Montana to be used for the benefit of the people in a pollution-free environment guaranteed by the Montana Constitution.